Who comprises MPOG, and what are its goals?

 What methods are used to ensure security of Protected Health Information (PHI) within the MPOG database?

 No patient identifiers are extracted as part of the data aggregation process.
-Because date of surgery is being extracted, the date of surgery is considered a limited data set and a Data Use Agreement (DUA) between MPOG and each participating research center will need to be established.
-For more information on DUA processes, please contact MPOG coordinating center admin Tory Lacca.
+Since date of surgery is being extracted, the extracted data is considered to be a limited data set and a Data Use Agreement (DUA) between MPOG and each participating research center will need to be established (as described above).
+For more information on DUA processes, please contact MPOG coordinating center administrator, Tory Lacca (email@example.com).